empathyco/x/.github/CONTRIBUTING.md

 Let us begin saying that we are really excited that you are open to contribute!

-The following is a set of guidelines for contributing to Interface and its packages, which are hosted in the [Empathy Organization](https://github.com/empathyco) on GitHub.
+The following is a set of guidelines for contributing to Interface X and its packages, which are hosted in the [Empathy Organization](https://github.com/empathyco) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.